Automating Python Scripts

 More detail

 You will see more details in the video and a few questions/answers, as well as how to setup a server.
-The code here should get you started with creatingn and automating your scripts any way you want.
+The code here should get you started with creating and automating your scripts any way you want.